agrbin/streamer/README.md

     light3 = X - t(up_3) + t(message) + t(up_3) = X + t(message)

 What if down time exists, but message times are still constant?
-Note that if we could calcluate **differences between up times** of all pairs of lighthouses, we could find a solution.
+Note that if we could calculate **differences between up times** of all pairs of lighthouses, we could find a solution.
 Having the:

     t(up_12) = t(up_2) - t(up_1),